Juamava/primotrucking/OTR.md

 - **service**: The service level for transportation, such as "Standard", "Expedited", etc.

 These keys allow customization of requests according to customer needs and transportation requirements.

----

-Thank you for using our API! 🚚